andrebergvind/capstone-project-exercise-productivity-analysis/README.md

 - Calisthenics and weightlifting demonstrated slightly lower average productivity scores, but were supported by a larger and more reliable sample size.
 - Participants engaging in vigorous-intensity exercise and/or training 7–9 hours per week exhibited a slight advantage in reported productivity levels.

-## Disclaimer
+### Disclaimer

-The wide variation in responses detected in the descriptive statistics indicates a divided sample, where most of the cognitive changes following exercise scored a Max of 5, however, some also showcased a Min of as little as 1.
+The wide variation in responses detected in the descriptive statistics indicates a divided sample, with responses ranging from very low to very high perceived cognitive effects.
+This highlights that the relationship between exercise and productivity is not uniform.

-Yet, what could be drawn from the exploratory analysis when comparing respondents and their exercise patterns was that participants who exercise more frequently and report positive effects on cognitive functioning also tend to perceive higher productivity levels.
-Therefore, the data showcases positive trends of exercising more frequently.
-However, it cannot be conclusively determined that all students experience the same cognitive ouctome from engaging in exercise, resulting in an immediate increase in productivity from physical exercise.
+While the analysis indicates a positive trend—where individuals who exercise more frequently and report stronger cognitive benefits also tend to report higher productivity, these findings remain correlational.

+Therefore, it can not be conclusively stated that physical exercise leads to immediate productivity improvements for all individuals.
+Outcomes appear to depend on personal factors, exercise intensity, and individual perception.

 ## Recommendations